olesyapro888/Surfs_shop_analysis_Statistics_SQLAlchemy_SQLite/README.md

 - The December's temperatures are volatile and often changeable between min and max;
 - The  December's temperatures are colder comparing with June's temperatures approximately by 10&deg;F0.

-But the analyse of temperatures is not enogth for the opening the surf shop purpose.
+But the analyse of temperatures is not enough for the opening the surf shop purpose.
+A fact -is a surfing after rainfall may seriously affect health.
+So, that is important to add precipitation analysis for the months of June and December to our temperature analysis.

-The 2 can be chosen as main and essential business recommendations.
+The 2 can be chosen as main and essential business recommendations to pay attention.

-Firstly, a.

-Secondly, i.
+Firstly, the rainfall is often in June than December but it's stronger in December.

+screen plot

+Secondly, standard deviation is bigger by 34% in December than in June.
+So, storm rain is often in December.

+Screen boxplot